 There were two ways to perform regularly on BYU campus: pay exorbitant amounts of money to rent a room, or become a club and use rooms for free.
 The club route seemed to be the way to go, and after the paperwork was completed, Eric and fellow dorm resident Braden Jacobs held auditions.
 The name "the Garrens" was stolen from Joyce Garren, who was the Head Resident at the dorm in which Eric and Braden lived, and whose name they liked.
-It had nothing whatsoever to do with her as a person; they simply liked her name.
+It had nothing to do with her as a person (though it turns out she was great); they simply liked her name.
 The first cast consisted of Eric and Braden, along with Lincoln Hoppe, Ken Craig, Julia Burden, Jenni Smith, Marc E. Shaw, Dave Shipp, and Jason Ball.
 Contrary to urban myth, the group was not started by "a bunch of friends who got together to form a comedy troupe."
 It was started by Eric, with help from his friend Braden, and then they held open auditions, which were attended by total strangers (except, technically, for Marc, whom they sort of knew beforehand).

 Assisting behind the scenes the first season were Shawn Gooden and Paula Rissinger.
 Shawn was Eric's roommate and played the piano between sketches; Paula worked the lights.
 Both of them helped out quite a bit with other sound-related issues throughout the season.
 Paula stayed with the Garrens for a few more seasons; Shawn stayed only for the first season before leaving on an LDS mission.